-- D Academic Academic courses emphasize theory and abstract problems. - O Open Open courses are designed to prepare students for further study in certain subjects and to enrich their education generally. - U University Preparation University Preparation courses are developed in close collaboration with universities. - M University or College Preparation University or College preparation courses are developed in close collaboration with both universities and colleges.
+- D Academic Academic courses emphasize theory and abstract problems. - W De-streamed In grade 9 will provide all students with the same learning experience and help prepare students for a wide variety of career pathways. - O Open Open courses are designed to prepare students for further study in certain subjects and to enrich their education generally. - U University Preparation University Preparation courses are developed in close collaboration with universities. - M University or College Preparation University or College preparation courses are developed in close collaboration with both universities and colleges.